 At first, mobile ordering seemed like a long shot.
 Then large national restaurant chains like Jersey Mike’s and Pizza Hut started offering mobile ordering options.
 In fact, Pizza Hut started with efforts in online ordering in 1994, then introduced the Pizza Hut app in 2009.
 Now, 26 years later, many smaller, local restaurants are beginning to discover the benefits.

 One third of e-commerce sales are now happening on mobile devices instead of a traditional computer system.
 Overall, mobility in retail is now a $5.7 billion business worldwide and continues to grow rapidly.
 It is not uncommon for people with mobile devices to price shop at stores like Walmart, Lowe’s, and Home Depot.
-Here are some additional statistics regarding mobile ordering:
+Here are some mobile food ordering statistics:

 - Mobile orders are projected to make up 11% of all QSR sales by 2020